Abasz/ESPRowingMonitor-WebGUI/README.md

 Even though the Logbook is saved to a fully functional client-side database (IndexedDB) for the web, it is not a persistent storage by default.
 IndexedDB without StorageManager is just a “best-effort” database that can be erased in situations of low disk space on a device.
 The browser may delete your database without notifying the user in case it needs to free up space for other website’s data that was used more recently than yours.

-It is possible to request via the StorageManager API to persist the data and prevent accidental deletion but this is not perfect as there is no guarantee that persistance can be enabled (its up to the browser, system whether system got permission etc.).
+It is possible to request via the StorageManager API to persist the data and prevent accidental deletion but this is not perfect as there is no guarantee that persistence can be enabled (its up to the browser, system whether system got permission etc.).

 For further information please see the [here](https://dexie.org/docs/StorageManager) and [here](https://hackernoon.com/persistent-data-what-working-with-the-storage-api-looks-like)